 TechNet is the national, bipartisan network of technology CEOs and senior executives that promotes the growth of the innovation economy by advocating a targeted policy agenda at the federal and 50-state level.
 TechNet's diverse membership includes dynamic American businesses ranging from startups to the most iconic companies on the planet and represents over five million employees and countless customers in the fields of information technology, e-commerce, the sharing and gig economies, advanced energy, cybersecurity, venture capital, and finance.
-TechNet has offices in Austin, Boston, Chicago, Denver, Harrisburg, Olympia, Sacramento, Silicon Valley, and Washington, D.C.

-TechNet strongly believes children deserve a heightened level of security and privacy and there are several efforts within the industry to incorporate protective design features into their websites and platforms.
-Our companies have been at the forefront of raising the standard for teen safety and privacy across our industry by creating new features, settings, parental tools, and protections that are ageappropriate and tailored to the differing developmental needs of young people.
+TechNet strongly believes children deserve a heightened level of security and privacy online and there are several efforts within the industry to incorporate protective design features into websites and platforms.
+Our companies have been at the forefront of raising the standard for teen safety and privacy across our industry by creating new features, settings, parental tools, and protections that are age-appropriate and tailored to the differing developmental needs of young people.
 Our member companies are committed to providing a safe, age- appropriate experience for young people online; however, we are opposed to this bill's approach for several reasons.

 The requirements in this bill would be difficult for our companies to implement.
-How these standards are enforced is deeply concerning, as there is little guidance, fewer opportunities to fix mistakes, and contains an aggressive approach to fines and penalties.
-This bill outlines requirements for business without illustrating the steps to come into compliance.
+How these standards are enforced is deeply concerning, as it outlines requirements for business without illustrating the steps to come into compliance.
 Additionally, this bill is preempted by the Children's Online Privacy Protection Act, or "COPPA".
 HF 2257 would change the threshold from COPPA's "directed to children" to "likely to be accessed by children".
-This is an overinclusive standard and would capture far more websites and platforms and subject them to this bill's requirements, which, as noted, are difficult to interpret and implement.
+This is an overinclusive standard and would capture far more websites and platforms, subjecting them to this bill's requirements, which, as noted, are difficult to interpret and implement.
 Consideration should be given to websites, such as online news, which are likely to be accessed by users of all ages and do not require visitors to register to view content.

 The requirement that companies consider the "best interests" of children is incredibly difficult to interpret.
-Different companies, even parents in one household, will have very different interpretations of what is and isn't in the "best interests" of children.
-In addition, the requirement that personal information cannot be used in a way that is demonstrably harmful to the physical, mental, or overall well-being of children is another example that is ambiguous.
+Different companies, even parents in one household, can have very different interpretations of what is and isn't in the "best interests" of children.
+In addition, the requirement that personal information cannot be used in a way that is demonstrably harmful to the physical, mental, or overall well-being of children is another example of the bill's ambiguity.
 It's unclear who decides what is considered demonstrably harmful and how that determination is made.
-TechNet believes that parents and guardians should have smart choices so they can maintain the ultimate power to decide what is best for their children and families.
-As written, HF 2257 will impact parents' and guardians' rights to choose what types of content their children are able to access\and could limit the ability of adult users to access member products and services.
+TechNet believes that parents and guardians should maintain the ultimate power to decide what is best for their children and families.
+As written, HF 2257 will impact parents' and guardians' rights to choose what types of content their children are able to access and could limit the ability of adult users to access member products and services.
 Given these stringent policies, this bill could very well limit access to important services or information for teens in the most vulnerable segments of the population including LGBTQ+ teens, teens in domestic abuse situations, and teens looking for reproductive health information.